leptos-rs/leptos/examples/README.md

 2. Run `cargo make ci` to setup and test the example
 3. Run `cargo make start` to run the example
 4. Open the client URL in the console output (<http://127.0.0.1:8080> or <http://127.0.0.1:3000> by default)
+5. Run `cargo make stop` to end any processes started by `cargo make start`.

+Here are a few additional notes:

+- Extendable custom task files are located in the [cargo-make](./cargo-make/) directory
+- Running a task will automatically install `cargo` dependencies
+- Each `Makefile.toml` file must extend the [cargo-make/main.toml](./cargo-make/main.toml) file
+- [cargo-make](./cargo-make/) files that end in `*-test.toml` configure web testing strategies
+- Run `cargo make test-report` to learn which examples have web tests

 ## Prerequisites